This is article four of Part One of the “Conquering Debt Series.” Read article three of Part One here.

 So to recap, your TV had a $300 value, but you just paid $1,364 ($16 a week plus interest).
 To make things even worse, you might have bought a USED TV that's only worth $150!Rent-to-Own deals are usually great for sellers but horrible for buyers.
 Be patient and save your money instead!Click To Tweet

 The second problem with rent-to-own occurs when you can't keep up with the payment arrangements.
 If you miss even one payment, the item can be repossessed.
 You lose the benefits of any payments you have made toward owning the property, which means the more you have paid, the more you have to lose.

-The best way to buy furniture, appliances, or electronics is by saving your money and pay cash.
-Sell something you don’t need to buy something you do.
+The best way to buy furniture, appliances, or electronics is by saving your money and pay cash (and use Rakuten to get cash back).
+Sell something you don't need to buy something you do.
 Shop for the best possible cash price and the best possible interest rate.

 Check to see if the store has a layaway policy that might work for you.
 There are laws in most states that require the seller to give you information in any layaway agreement about the items you are purchasing, the cash price and down payment, the period during which the offer will be held open, and any other relevant information.

 REAL ESTATE TAX REDUCTIONS